shorepine/tulipcc/README.md

 # For heavy text things, use a lower clock like 12, for games with sprites, use 18 or 22.
 clock = tulip.display_clock()
 tulip.display_clock(mhz)

+# if the display gets in a strange state, you can restart it by just
+tulip.display_restart()

 # Sets a frame callback python function to run every frame
 game_data = {"frame_count": 0, "score": 0}